marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### Method Description and Rationale

-This protocol was chosen because it has been used by the Arctic Marine Biodiveristy Observation Netowrk (AMBON) as well as MBON, a leader in the field of eDNA research and an important partner in the Arctic/Alaska region, to generate marine eDNA time series.
-Our protocol uses the same polymerase, and thermocycling conditions as MBARI and MBON 16S v4 protocol, but is only 25 µL in total reaction volume.
-We intentionally chose this protocol to promote standardization of ocean biomolecular observations and easily facilitate integration of PMEL OME eDNA data with AMBON eDNA time series.
+This primers were chosen because they are used by the Arctic Marine Biodiveristy Observation Netowrk (AMBON) as well as MBON, a leader in the field of eDNA research and an important partner in the Arctic/Alaska region, to generate marine eDNA time series.
+Work was completed at _______________.

 This amplification protocol is accessible to most molecular biology labs.